-To become GDPR compliant, you must first understand what GDPR is and how it works.
-There are a number of assessments that you can undertake in order to identify any gaps and find solutions to any potential breaches.
+To become compliant, you must first understand what standard you need to comply with and how it works.
+There are several assessments that you can undertake to identify any gaps and find solutions to any potential breaches.

-To achieve ultimate GDPR compliance, you must be willing to see this as an on-going process and continue to assess any risks.
+To achieve ultimate compliance, you must be willing to see this as an ongoing process and continue to assess any risks.

-Often, the best solution for SMEs who want to become GDPR compliant is to outsource to a company such as GDPR24.
-Our data privacy compliance solution is extremely beneficial.
+Often, the best solution for SMEs who want to comply with data privacy standards is outsourcing to a company such as Privacy24.
+Our data privacy compliance solution is highly beneficial.

 Who needs to be in compliance with the Privacy regulations?

-If you are working in an organisation that processes or stores any personal information about citizens in the EU, you are required to be in compliance with Privacy requirements.
+Suppose you work in an organization that processes or stores personal information about citizens in the EU, Brazil, the UAE, California, or any other regions with data privacy standards.
+In that case, you are required to comply with Privacy requirements.

-This goes for any staff dealing with this data and any organisations who are responsible for it.
-It is important to note that this is still required even if you don’t have a business presence within the EU.
+This goes for any staff dealing with this data and any organizations who are responsible for it.
+It is important to note that this is still required even if you don’t have a business presence within the regulated country or region.

-If you are unsure about whether you need to be in compliance with GDPR, a member of our team can help.
+If you are still determining whether you need to comply with data privacy standards, a Privacy24 team member can help.